Skip Ribbon Commands

 • attend networking events and activities

-• work with other graduates to run our internal Social Club
+• work with other graduates to run our internal social club

-To apply for the Graduate Development Program, you must:
+To apply for the program, you must:

 • have completed an undergraduate degree (or higher) in the last 3 years or be in your last year of study and will complete your study before the program starts